Brent Crude

 • Apr 9

-ADNOC CEO: Strait still not open.
-Iran charging $1M+ per-ship tolls, restricting traffic.
+ADNOC CEO: Strait still not open despite ceasefire.
+Iran charging $1M+ per-vessel tolls.
 230 loaded tankers queued inside Gulf.

 Brent $124.68